loveolsson/node-oscdeck/README.md

 The settings are loaded from the settings.json file.

 ### Targets
-targets is an array of OSC targets that can be used in the button assignments.
+"targets" is an array of OSC targets that can be used in the button assignments.
 Targets are referred to by index in this array.
 ```
 "targets": [
     { "host": "localhost", "port": 53000 }